starburst997/unity-github-actions/README.md

 There's a bunch of secrets we need to gather to have everything working, so buckle up.
 Skip any platforms / app stores you don't need.

 I suggests that you also add all of those secrets to a Password Manager.
-Most of these can be re-used for your next projects, speeding up the process.
+They can be re-used for your next projects, speeding up the process.

 <br/>